RunMat

 Julia's syntax is very close to MATLAB's, with minor differences like the broadcast dot (sin.(x)).
 It requires loading a plotting package, but otherwise feels familiar.

-MATLAB/Octave/RunMat lets you reuse code directly.
+RunMat and Octave both run the same code as MATLAB.
 Python adds library imports but maps closely.
 Julia is concise and fast, with slightly different idioms.

-MATLAB requires a multi-GB installer and an annual license ($119/year for students, $165/year for home use, $2,000+ per seat for professionals) (MathWorks ended perpetual licenses in January 2026).
+MATLAB requires a multi-GB installer and an annual license ($119/year for students, $165/year for home use, $940+/year per seat for professionals -- commonly over $2,000 with toolboxes) (MathWorks ended perpetual Student and Home licenses in January 2026).
 Free alternatives install in minutes with no license server or account required.

 RunMat installs on Windows, Linux, and macOS via a one-line command or package manager, and engineers can usually be running scripts within a minute.
 For zero-install access, the browser sandbox provides a full IDE with editor, console, plotting, and variable inspector.
-No account required, code stays local (see Browser-Based Computing below for details).
-A desktop app with the same UI is also available for native performance with full local file access.
+No account required, code stays local (see Can I run MATLAB code in the browser? below for details).
+A native desktop app with the same UI and full local file access is coming soon.
 Built in Rust, RunMat offers consistent behavior across operating systems with no license manager or environment configuration.

-GNU Octave is available on Windows, Linux, and Mac.
-Installation is straightforward across platforms, with GUI installers available for Windows/macOS, and package manager support on Linux.
+GNU Octave runs on Windows, Linux, and macOS, with GUI installers on Windows and macOS and package manager support on Linux.
 Its GUI resembles older MATLAB versions.
 Octave 11 (February 2026) improved the package manager with a pkg search command for finding packages by keyword and SHA256 verification for downloaded tarballs, removing the need for the old -forge flag.
 Users may still need to install Octave Forge packages separately, similar to MATLAB toolboxes, but the process is now less error-prone.
 No license files or account sign-ins required.

 Python (with NumPy/SciPy) runs on most OS, including small devices.
 Engineers on Windows and Mac often use the free Anaconda Distribution, a convenient bundle including Python, NumPy, SciPy, Matplotlib, and Jupyter.
 Alternatively, one can install Python from python.org and add libraries via pip.
 Linux typically comes with Python pre-installed, requiring only pip or system repositories for additional packages.
 Setup time may vary due to IDE choice (e.g., Spyder, VS Code).
 Once set up, the environment is stable and code is portable across platforms.
 GPU capability requires extra packages.
 While basic setup is easy, the number of choices (IDE, package manager, virtual environments) leads some teams to standardize setups.
 Python can also integrate with other OS tools like Excel.